-In 5th and 6th grades, students meet twice a week for Physical Education.
+In 6th grade, students meet twice a week for Physical Education.
 Art, Music, Computer Science, and Religion meet on a quarterly rotation.

-In 7th and 8th grade, Art, Music, Computer Science, and PE meet on a quarterly rotation.
+In 7th and 8th grade, Art, Music, Computer Science, and PE meet on a guarterly rotation.
 Upper School Course Credit: